A new perspective

 Mindfulness

-Systemic change agents, often referred to as system engineers, strive to reshape systems based on their vision of a better world, and as a result, they are frequently perceived as ambitious, idealistic, and ego-driven.
+Systemic change agents, also known as systems engineers, do not work within the boundaries of a system; instead, they strive to reshape systems based on their vision of a better world.
+As a result, they are frequently perceived as overambitious, delusional, and ego-driven in their pursuit.
 While understanding systems is essential to achieve a particular goal or outcome, if that goal is not inherently beneficial or ethical, systemic change can lead to negative or even disastrous results.
-Because a system of issues and a system of actors reflect two sides of the same coin, inextricably bound, a deep understanding of how we, individually and collectively, relate to the problem needs to be developed.
+Because a system of issues and a system of actors are two sides of the same coin, inextricably bound, it is crucial to develop a deep understanding of how we, both individually and collectively, relate to a problem.
 Cultivating an honest, non-judgmental, and mindful perspective enables one to realistically understand its place within the system and, more importantly, to determine the right path forward.